mheijkoop/obistris/README.md

 ## Requirements

-These requirements should be installed automatically with `pipenv install`.
+These requirements should be installed automatically with `pipenv sync`.

+### python 3.13

 ### focon-util
 Excellent library by [@shiz@mastodon.social](https://mastodon.social/@shiz) from [RevSpace](https://revspace.nl) for controlling the Focon-branded displays used in various trains throughout Europe.